-Someone with an attitude of gratitude appreciates everything in life, whether that be their relationships, their health, their business, and their overall sense of well-being.
+Someone with an attitude of gratitude appreciates everything in life.
+They are grateful for their relationships, their health, their business, and their sense of well-being.

 An attitude of gratitude means making it a conscious habit to express thankfulness and appreciation for every part of your life.
 Having an attitude of gratitude means you operate from a place of abundance, rather than scarcity.

-In this article I’m going to share the importance of being grateful and give you five ways on how to develop an attitude of gratitude.
+In this article, I’ll share the importance of being grateful and give you five ways on how to develop an attitude of gratitude.

-Developing an attitude of gratitude it requires a shift to making it a daily habit to be grateful for and thankful for everything you appreciate in life.
+Developing an attitude of gratitude requires a mindset shift to make it a daily habit to be grateful for and thankful for everything you appreciate in life.

 What is an attitude of gratitude?